 Here is what the Mayo Clinic’s Twitter bio looks like.

-- Ensure you use relevant keywords in your social media bio for prospects to be able to find your clinic
+- Ensure you use relevant keywords in your social media bio for prospects to be able to find your healthcare practice

 - Leave links to your accounts on other social media networks and to your website.